mrstefangrimm/Parc/BuildProcedure.md

 ## 3. Copy projects

-1. Copy the 'ParcLib' folder from '\Software' to the package folder
+1. Copy the 'ParcLib' folder from '\Software\Src' to the package folder
-2. Copy the 'ParcApp' folder from '\Software' to the package folder
+2. Copy the 'ParcApp' folder from '\Software\Src' to the package folder
-3. Copy the 'PcbParcApp' folder from '\Software' to the package folder
+3. Copy the 'PcbParcApp' folder from '\Software\Src' to the package folder
-4. Copy the 'UnoParcApp' folder from '\Software' to the package folder
+4. Copy the 'UnoParcApp' folder from '\Software\Src' to the package folder
 5. In all folders form above, remove the file `PreBuild.bat`
 6. In all the folders form above,  remove the links to the folders 'Core' and 'Feather' (don't forget the Test-folders in the ParcLib)